youngxiao/DeepLearning-Courses-by-UW/README.md

 the Python programming language to architect a deep learning model for several of real-world data sets and interpret the results of these networks.

-# Objectives
+# 目标

 1. Explain how neural networks (deep and otherwise) compare to other machine learning models.
 2. Determine when a deep neural network would be a good choice for a particular problem.
 3. Demonstrate your understanding of the material through a final project uploaded to GitHub.

-# Syllabus
+# 课程安排
 This syllabus presents the expected class schedule, due dates, and reading assignments.
 [Download current syllabus.](https://raw.githubusercontent.com/jeffheaton/t81_558_deep_learning/master/pdf/t81_558_spring2017_fall.pdf)

 Class|Content
 ---|---